Isle of Man Mental Health Commission

 Isle of Man

-The Isle of Man Mental Health Commission (MHC) is concerned with safeguarding the rights and welfare of people being cared for under the Mental Health Act in the Isle of Man.
+The Isle of Man Mental Health Commission is an independent body whose purpose is to ensure the Department of Health and Social Care is protecting the rights and welfare of patients detained under the Mental Health Act 1998.

 Purpose of the commission:

 - To keep under review the operation of the Mental Health Act 1998 in respect of patients liable to be detained under the Act.

 - To assess and make recommendations regarding the care and well being of patients in hospitals and mental nursing homes.

 - To be consulted by the Department of Health on the making of any nomination under section 120 regarding the appointment of independent doctors to carry out the functions of Second Opinion Appointed Doctors in accordance with the Act.

 - To contribute to and review the Code of Practice and bring to the attention of the management any acts or omissions within the Code

 - To make comments on proposed changes to legislation which may affect the care and well being of detained patients.

 - The Mental Health Commission is established in accordance with the Mental Health Act 1998 section 119.
 It is an independent body whose purpose is to assist the Department of Health in protecting the rights and interests of patients detained under the Mental Health Act 1998.
 Subsection 3(e) of the Act authorises members of the Commission to carry out functions as the Department directs.